AndersonGrisalesV/Dplace/README.md

 # :paintbrush: Contribution

 If you have any suggestions or have discovered any bugs, please don't hesitate to open an issue or a pull request I will review it as soon as possible.
-If you have any questions or would like to start a discussion about this project, please visit our GitHub discussion board.
-We encourage open dialogue and welcome any feedback you may have.

 </br>